Volley fire: Crossbows

 The volley fire technique was used to great effect by the Song during the Jin-Song Wars.
 In the fall of 1131 the Jin commander Wuzhu (兀朮) invaded the Shaanxi region but was defeated by general Wu Jie (吳玠) and his younger brother Wu Lin (吳璘).
 The History of Song elaborates on the battle in detail:

 After losing half his army Wuzhu escaped back to the north, only to invade again in the following year.
 Again, he was defeated while trying to breach a strategic pass.
 The History of Song states that during the battle Wu Jie's brother Wu Lin "used the Standing-Firm Arrow Teams, who shot alternately, and the arrows fell like rain, and the dead piled up in layers, but the enemy climbed over them and kept climbing up."
 This passage is especially noteworthy for its mention of a special technique being utilized as it is one of the very few times that the History of Song has elaborated on a specific tactic.

 The crossbow volley fire remained a popular tactic into the Ming dynasty.
 The martial artist Cheng Chongdou, who studied at the Shaolin Temple, was a particularly avid proponent of the mixed crossbow volley and melee infantry force, which would ideally carry both a wearable crossbow strapped behind the back as well as a personal melee weapon such as the lance or sword.
 He provides a detailed description of the volley fire technique in a military text ca. 1621:

+Javelins

+The Romans deployed a javelin volley tactic.
+A volley of a Pilum or heavy javelin was thrown before a charge, with the intent of causing casualties and disorder, but also sticking in enemy shields, weighing them down and making them difficult to use.
+Romans and Greeks also used lighter javelins volleys.

+Slingshot

+Ancient Greeks, Romans and Balearic islanders (Spain) used slingshot volleys.

 Bows

+The Persians army employed volleys of arrows, slingshots, and javelins against the Greeks in Gaugalema and Thermopylae.
+Ancient Greeks and Romans used arrow volleys.
+The goddess Artemis was called "‘of the showering arrows".

-In Europe volley fire was also used by archers, for example at the Battle of Agincourt in 1415.
+In medieval Europe, after the initial volley, archers would fire single shots at individual enemies.
+Examples include the Battle of Hastings in 1066, Battle of Crécy in 1346 and the Battle of Agincourt in 1415.